Dispersal density estimation across scales: Main results

 where $|\mathcal X| = M([0,1]) = \lambda n +O_{\P}(n^{1/2})$ is the total (random) number of parents.
 Ignoring remainder terms and using the fact that $|\mathcal Y| = N(\R) = n\lambda \mu + O_{\P}(n^{1/2})$ we also have the approximation

 The empirical estimate \eqref{eq: empirical distrib} is transparent: each child with trait $Y_{j}$ has a parent with trait $X_{i_j}$ such that $Y_{j}=X_{i_j}+\sigma D_{j}$, where $D_{j}$ is distributed according to the dispersal density $f$.
 With $X_{i_j} \sim p$, we obtain $Y_{j}\sim f_{\sigma}\ast p$.
 However, the parent trait distribution $p$ is uniform on $[0,1]$, its Fourier transform oscillates and vanishes on a discrete set, hence a classical deconvolution estimators based on spectral approaches cannot be readily applied.
-While there are some general constructions in the literature to overcome this problem (see {\it e.g.} \citet{meister2007deconvolution, delaigleMeister2011, belomestnyGoldenshluger2021} and the references therein), we take a more explict route.\\

-We elaborate on the approach of \citet{groeneboomJongbloed2003}, relying on the specific structure of a uniform $p = \eins_{[0,1]}$.
-(The case of more general parent trait distribution is discussed in Section \ref{sec: other parent trait distrib}).
+While there are some general constructions in the literature to overcome this problem (see {\it e.g.} \citet{meister2007deconvolution, delaigleMeister2011, belomestnyGoldenshluger2021} and the references therein), we take a more explicit route: we elaborate on the approach of \citet{groeneboomJongbloed2003}, relying on the specific structure of a uniform $p = \eins_{[0,1]}$.
+(The case of more general parent trait distribution is discussed in Section \ref{sec: other parent trait distrib}.)
 Denoting by $F$ the cumulative distribution of $D_{ij}$ and writing $g_{\sigma}=f_{\sigma} \ast p$, we have

-Hence, the representation
+hence the representation